New traffic light settings came into place on 13th April. All our Branches are at Orange.

 What will happen when the tradesperson arrives?

 Depending on whether the job is inside or outside, where in your home or business the job is & what is happening with the people in your home or business, will depend on what level of PPE we will be wearing to undertake your work.
-Some of the things that will affect the level of PPE are if someone in your home is unwell, awaiting Covid test results, over 70 years old, vulnerable & whether it is possible to physically distance ourselves from people in the house.
+Some of the things that will affect the level of PPE are if anyone in your home is unwell with, or isolating with Covid, awaiting Covid test results, over 70 years old, vulnerable & whether it is possible to physically distance ourselves from people in the house.
 Our preference would be that our tradesperson is able to work alone in the room that requires their attention & that people within the house relocate for that period to time to another room.

 Examples of PPE they might be wearing include safety goggles, masks, gloves, boot covers & full zip-up coveralls.
 In addition, our tradespeople will wipe down all the work surfaces prior to starting work & after finishing the work.

 If you have any concerns please speak to your tradesperson, they are trained to help you & have had additional guidance for keeping themselves & you safe over this time.